 What happens during your visits?

-During your first visit, you will be asked about your medical history and what brought you in -- what condition(s) you would like to address.
+During your first visit, you will be asked about your medical history and what brought you in what condition(s) you would like to address.
 The hypnotherapist may explain to you what hypnosis is and how it works.
-You will then be directed through relaxation techniques, using a series of mental images and suggestions intended to change behaviors and relieve symptoms.
+You will then be directed through relaxation techniques, using a series of mental images and suggestions intended to change behavior and relieve symptoms.

 The hypnotherapist will also teach you the basics of self-hypnosis and will give you a list of individualized affirmations so you can reinforce what you learn during the session at home.